Thanks for visiting

 Customer funded

 Our customers fund our investments and services.
 Every five years, our prices, investment, and service levels are reviewed by the Essential Services Commission (ESC).
-We prepare a Pricing Submission demonstrating that our prices and investment are prudent, meet our business requirements and are fair regarding the impact on our customers and the community.
+We prepare a Pricing Submission demonstrating that our prices and investment are prudent, meet our business requirements, and are fair regarding the impact on our customers and the community.

-We have decided not to review rural customer pricing and services until we have completed the preliminary and detailed Business Case's.
+We have decided not to review rural customer pricing and services until we have completed the Preliminary and Detailed Business Cases.
 Therefore, rural pricing is on hold.
 As of 1 July 2022, rural prices will not increase (other than CPI).

 Coliban Water is committed to continuing to provide a service to its wide base of customers, and this needs to be undertaken as part of a long-term sustainable water strategy.